deddy11/phone-number-formatter/README.md

-# phone-number-formatter README
+# Phone Number Formatter

-This is the README for your extension "phone-number-formatter".
 This extension formats Indonesian phone numbers in the active text editor.

 ## Features

 This extension formats phone numbers in the active text editor.
 It supports lines with multiple phone numbers separated by `:::`.
 For example:

 ```
 0812-2016-172 ::: 813-7007-1886
 ```

 will be formatted to:

 ```
 +62 812-2016-172 ::: +62 813-7007-1886
 ```